 Brahui is a Dravidian language spoken by about 2.2 million people mainly in the Balochistan region of Pakistan.
-There are also speakers in in Afghanistan, Iran, Iraq, Qatar and the UAE.
+There are also speakers in Afghanistan, Iran, Iraq, Qatar, Turkmenistan and the UAE.
 Brahui belong to the northern subfamily of Dravidian languages and is related to Kurukh and Malto, and has been influenced by Balochi and other Iranian languages.
 Brahui has three dialects: Kalat Brahui, Jharavan Brahui and Saravan Brahui.

-Brahui has no official status and is not used in education in administration, however there is a newspaper in Brahui called Haftaí Talár.
+Brahui has no official status, and is not used in education or government administration.
+However there is a newspaper in Brahui called Haftaí Talár.
 Few Brahui-speakers can read and write their language.

 Brahui is written with a version of the Arabic script, and also with a version of the Latin alphabet known as Brolikva or Brahui Roman Likvar, which was developed by the Brahui Language Board (Bráhuí Báşágal Brolikva) of the University of Balochistan in Quetta.

 ق, ع, ظ, ط, ض, ص, ذ, ح and ث are only used in Arabic loanwords.

 Information about Brahui pronunciation supplied by Wolfram Siegel and Michael Peter Füstumum